West Indies salad

-West Indies Salad is a variation of crab meat ceviche that originated in the Mobile, Alabama area and is still a regional seafood delicacy enjoyed today.
+West Indies Salad is a variation of crab meat ceviche that originated in the Mobile, Alabama area.
 West Indies salad was created by the restaurateur William "Bill" Bayley, Sr., the owner of Bayley's Steak House south of Mobile on Dauphin Island Parkway, in 1947.
-Per the first source, he was inspired while working as a ship steward on a ship docked in the Cayman Islands.
-In 2022, due to staffing issues, Bayley's announced its closure.
+He was inspired while working as a ship steward on a ship docked in the Cayman Islands.